-On August 4, 2021 our executive office was burned to the ground in the Dixie Wildfire in Plumas County, California.
+On August 4, 2021 our executive office burned in the Dixie Wildfire in Plumas County, California.

-Some documents and maps could be not saved in the outer office as the fire came thru too fast.
+Some documents and maps could be not saved in the as the fire came thru too fast.

 We have relocated to Roseville, CA .
-We will keep you up to date as we secure a new office.
 We are conducting business as usually at this time.

 Corporate Information Statement